epadam/CNN-AV1-intra-encoder/source/performance.rst

 Evaluation of CNN models with different dataset
 =================================================

-A medium-sized dataset with 11 frames with single qp is used for evaluating the performance of different models.
+In the following sections, the dataset with 11 frames with single qp is used for evaluating the performance of different models.
 For 64 and 32 blocks, the image will be down-scaled to 16x16 first.
 The rest structure of the model remains the same for each model.

 datasets for 64 and 32 block are smaller than 16 block.